MicrosoftDocs/windows-powershell-docs/docset/windows/defender/set-mppreference.md

 ### -DisableIOAVProtection
 Indicates whether Windows Defender scans all downloaded files and attachments.
-If you specify a value of $True or do not specify a value, scanning downloaded files and attachments is enabled.
+If you specify a value of $False or do not specify a value, scanning downloaded files and attachments is enabled.

 ```yaml
 Type: Boolean